 IEEE sponsors more than 1,800 annual conferences and events worldwide, curating cutting-edge content for all of the technical fields of interest within IEEE.
 Use the IEEE conference search to find the right conference for you to share and discuss innovation and interact with your community.

 With an active portfolio of nearly 1,300 standards and projects under development, IEEE is a leading developer of industry standards in a broad range of technologies that drive the functionality, capabilities, and interoperability of a wide range of products and services, transforming how people live, work, and communicate.

 IEEE provides a wide range of quality publications that make the exchange of technical knowledge and information possible among technology professionals.
 This essential content, categorized below, is delivered through the IEEE Xplore® Digital Library.

 IEEE offers a wide range of learning and career enhancement opportunities within the engineering sciences, research, and other technology areas.
 The goal of these programs is to ensure the growth of skill and knowledge among professionals and to foster individual commitment to continuing education among IEEE members, the engineering and scientific community, and the general public.

 This page should be used as a reference on some important US policies, procedures, and regulations.
 For an official detailed description of the policies, please click on the links to the government websites included in each description.

-Foreign Corrupt Practices Act of 1977 (FCPA) is primarily know for two of its main provisions, one that addresses accounting transparency requirements under Securities Exchange Act of 1934, and another concerning bribery of foreign officials.
+Foreign Corrupt Practices Act of 1977 (FCPA) is primarily know for two of its main provisions; one that addresses accounting transparency requirements under the Securities Exchange Act of 1934, and another concerning bribery of foreign officials.

 The FCPA is jointly enforced by the Department of Justice (DOJ) and the SEC.